Core-periphery structure in networks: a statistical exposition: Statistical inference

 \subsection{Hypothesis testing}

-It is important when studying meso-scale features that we develop a significance level because otherwise we could likely claim that every network has these features to some degree.
+Consider the following question: given a network, does it exhibit a statistically meaningful CP structure?
+This is the question of hypothesis testing for a CP structure.
+For any statistical hypothesis test, there are four key ingredients: (1) model parameter of interest, (2) a test statistic based on an estimator of this model parameter, (3) null model to establish `non-significance' and (4) rejection threshold to decide when to reject the null hypothesis.

+The biggest hurdles in networks hypothesis testing are determining the model parameter of interest (1) and deciding on a sensible null model (3).
+While (1) is not strictly necessary to carry out a test, it is crucial in order to root the test in the standard statistical hypothesis testing framework.
+None of the methods presented, save Zhang et al. \cite{Newmann2015}, mention the model parameter being estimated.
+This is not a merely a problem for the CP structure, but also in community detection hypothesis tests \citep[e.g.,][]{bickel2016:aa}.
+These methods simply present a test statistic without a model parameter.
+Additionally, a careful treatment of the null model is also lacking in the literature, although other authors have highlighted its importance \cite{Csermely2013}.

+Developing rigorous statistical methods to determine the presence of a CP structure is crucial to network science.
+Otherwise we would likely claim that every network has a CP structure, which could be a false inference with significant practical implications.
 For example, consider a world trade network where nodes are countries and edges represent trade between the countries and assume that a recession occurs in one country.
-If the network has CP structure, then this recession would have a devastating impact on the entire world economy if it is a core node but only a minimal impact if it is a periphery node.
-If the network has community structure, then only the nodes in this country's community would be hurt while the economies in the other countries would be relatively unaffected.
-As another example, consider a social network where nodes are people and edges are interactions and assume that a highly contagious disease breaks out in a small set of people.
-If these people are part of a core, then the disease could easily spread to the entire network.
-Alternatively, if the network has community structure, then only the community with the original infected persons would be harmed.
-Thus, if we (incorrectly) modeled this network with CP structure when in reality the network exhibited community structure (or vice-versa), we may draw misleading conclusions on the impact of the disease.
-While there has been some work developing inferential and hypothesis testing methods for community structure \citep{lancichinetti2010statistical,bickel2016:aa, Palowitch:2018aa, zengyou2020computing, yanchenko2021} much less has been done on CP structure.
+If the network has a CP structure, then this recession would impact the entire world economy if it is a core node but only a minimal impact if it is a periphery node.
+As another example, consider a social network where nodes are people and edges are interactions, and assume that a highly contagious disease breaks out in a small set of people.
+If these people are part of a core, then the disease could easily spread to the entire network, but not if they are part of the periphery.
+As a further motivating example, consider the network in Figure \ref{fig:motivate}.
+This network was generated from an ER model with $n=50$ and $p=0.10$.
+The Borgatti and Everett \cite{BORGATTI2000} algorithm returned these CP labels where orange indicates a core node and blue indicates a periphery node.
+Since an ER model generated this network, these labels do not correspond to a meaningful CP structure.
+Thus, any investigation into similarities or characteristics of these ``core" nodes could be potentially misleading.